ORKNEY & SHETLAND

 Image result for St Magnus Cathedral.

-Orkney Museum.
-This excellent museum is an overview of Orkadian history and prehistory, including Pictish carvings and a great bit on the Viking heritage.
+This excellent museum is an overview of Orkadian history and prehistory, including Pictish carvings and a great bit of Viking heritage.
 It is a maze of rooms and staircases, with the last showing 19th and 20th-century social history.

 Orkney Wireless Museum.
 It has a great display of radios, domestic and military.